-The Principal Executive Committee has overall control and direction of the policy and affairs of the BDA.
+The BDA Board, also known as the Principal Executive Committee or PEC, has overall control and direction of the policy and affairs of the BDA.
 It is the Association's board of directors, and as such it holds all requisite statutory, commercial and common law duties and responsibilities.
 It is also the body responsible for the lawful conduct of the Association as a recognised trade union.

-What sort of issues does the PEC work on?
+What sort of issues does the board work on?

-The PEC’s role is to guide the direction and strategy of the BDA in terms of governance.
-Although you will be elected to the Board you will also be a director of the Association and hence required to adhere to the seven principles for directors established in the Companies Act.
-More details on the formal role of the PEC and the duties and responsibilities of PEC members can be found here
+The board's role is to guide the direction and strategy of the BDA in terms of governance.
+Although you will be elected to the Board you will also be a legal director of the Association and hence required to adhere to the

-As a PEC member you have the opportunity to shape the strategy undertaken by the only fully representative and political dental body in the UK.
+As a BDA board member you have the opportunity to shape the strategy undertaken by the only fully representative and political dental body in the UK.
 In shaping that strategy and ensuring it is delivered you will be having an impact on your profession in a profound way.

-Principal Executive Committee positions attract an annual stipend of £15,000 per annum as well as reasonable travel expenses for official meetings.
+Board positions also attract an annual stipend of £15,000 per annum as well as reasonable travel expenses for official meetings.

 How long are seats elected for?

-Five of the 15 PEC seats are up for election each year on a rolling basis, to enable new people to stand.
+Five of the 15 board seats are up for election each year on a rolling basis, to enable new people to stand.

-Yes, only BDA members can stand for election to the PEC.
+Only BDA members can stand for election to the board.

-Anyone who was a member from 27 September 2018 can stand for the board and we welcome a wide range of people working in different fields of practice, across the UK.
+Anyone who was a member on 23 September 2021 can stand for the board and we welcome a wide range of people working in different fields of practice, across the UK.

 You can be any age, or at any stage of your career to stand.